-As of June 6, 2018, the Department of Education has set origination fees of 1.066% for Direct Stafford Loans and will be charged to all borrowers for loans whose first disbursement occurs before October 1, 2018.
-The origination fee will be 1.062% for loans whose first disbursement occurs on or after October 1, 2018.
+As of June 6, 2018, the Department of Education has set origination fees of 1.062% for Direct Stafford Loans and will be charged to all borrowers for loans whose first disbursement occurs on or after October 1, 2018.
+The origination fee will be 1.059% for loans whose first disbursement occurs on or after October 1, 2019.